jorgebucaran/nvm.fish/README.md

 # nvm.fish

-> Node.js version manager lovingly made for [Fish](https://fishshell.com).
+> The Node.js version manager you'll adore, crafted specifically for [Fish](https://fishshell.com).

-Not [_that_](https://github.com/nvm-sh/nvm) POSIX-compatible script.
-Designed from the ground up for [Fish](https://fishshell.com), this tool helps you manage multiple active versions of Node on a single local environment.
-Quickly install and switch between runtimes without cluttering your home directory or breaking system-wide scripts.
+Nope, not [_that_](https://github.com/nvm-sh/nvm) POSIX-compatible script.
+Built from scratch for [Fish](https://fishshell.com), this handy tool lets you juggle multiple active Node versions in a single local environment.
+Install and switch between runtimes like a boss, without messing up your home directory or breaking system-wide scripts.

-- 100% pure Fish—quick & easy to contribute to or change
+- 100% pure Fish—so simple to contribute to or tweak
-- <kbd>Tab</kbd>-completable seamless shell integration
+- <kbd>Tab</kbd>-completable for seamless shell integration
 - `.node-version` and `.nvmrc` support
 - [XDG Base Directory](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) compliant
-- No setup—it just works!
+- No setup needed—it just works!

 ## Installation